rust-lang/prev.rust-lang.org/faq.md

 #### How do I return a closure from a function?

 To return a closure from a function, it must be what's called a "move closure", meaning that the closure is declared with the `move` keyword.
 As [explained in the Rust book](https://doc.rust-lang.org/book/closures.html#move-closures), this gives the closure its own stack frame, so it is not dependent on its parent stack frame.
 Otherwise, returning a closure would be unsafe, as it would allow access to variables that are no longer defined (put another way, it would allow reading potentially invalid memory).
+The closure must also be wrapped in a `Box`, so that it is allocated on the heap.
+Read more about this [in the book](https://doc.rust-lang.org/book/closures.html#returning-closures).

 #### When are lifetimes required to be defined?